Speech by HIH Nadine Sultana

 Unfortunately,

-the ones he educated so liberally, did not live by the same high standard of
+the ones he educated so liberally, did not live by the same high

 morality as the Sultan.
-So, once they
+So,

-acquired the knowledge so generously bestow on them, they turned traitor to
+acquired the knowledge so generously bestow on them, they turned

 Allah, to their Sultan and Caliph, and destroyed their very Soul in the